az4mary/business_review/assets/chat/zyne-page-integration-questions.md

 5. **Validation & Test Scripts**
     - **Question:** Are the data, typography, and pixel layout tests isolated within a separate `zyne-buy/tests` folder, or have they been integrated into the master repository's global test suite?
     - **Mandatory Format:** `[Isolated / Integrated]` - `[Provide the exact directory path to the test files running specifically for this page]`

+⚠️ Open the file "E:\PROJECTS\GITHUB\az4mary\zyne.store\assets\chat\zyne-page-integration-answers-zyne-buy.md” and write answers in mandatory format.
+Reply DONE in the chat conversation after you have updated the file with your comment.